cityofaustin/vision-zero/atd-vzd/README.md

 In addition to the `source` column, constraint checks must be added to tables which use custom values, to ensure that CRIS-provided `id` values do not collide with custom `vz`-sourced values.

-For example, consider the `lookups.injry_sev` table, which includes a custom value (`KILLED (NON-ATD)`) which is used by staff to override the CRIS-defined injury severity of a person record:
+For example, consider the `lookups.injry_sev` table, which includes a custom value, `KILLED (NON-ATD)`, which is used by staff to override the CRIS-defined injury severity of a person record:

 ```
 | id  | label                    | source |